-Compiling a repair toolkit for bicycle travel is like buying insurance: you hope not to need it, but you know not having it is an invitation for bad luck.
+Compiling a repair toolkit for bicycle travel is no one’s favorite task.
+It’s like buying insurance: you hope not to need it, but you know not having it is an invitation for bad luck.
 Plus, bicycle tools are heavy, and just having them isn’t enough – you need to know what to do with them.
-It’s a tricky puzzle.

 In the nervous excitement of getting ready for my first bicycle tour, I ended up packing a bunch of tools and parts I didn’t know how to use, crossed my fingers, and headed off to Southeast Asia hoping for the best.